moondance-labs/tanssi-docs/learn/framework/modules.md

 As explained in the [Architecture](/learn/framework/architecture#client-runtime-communication) article, a module needs to be able to communicate with the core client by exposing and integrating with a very specific API that allows the runtime to expose transactions, access storage, and code and decode information stored on-chain.
 It also needs to include many other required wiring codes that make the module work in the node.

-To improve developer experience when writing modules, Substrate relies heavily on [Rust macros](https://doc.rust-lang.org/book/ch19-06-macros.html){target=_blank}, which are special code instructions that generate code.
-Macros expand themselves by adding boilerplate code just before compiling time, allowing them to keep up to seven times the amount of code out of sight of the developers.
-This allows developers to focus on the specific functional requirements of the module instead of dealing with technicalities.
+To improve developer experience when writing modules, Substrate relies heavily on [Rust macros](https://doc.rust-lang.org/book/ch19-06-macros.html){target=_blank}.
+Macros are special instructions that automatically expand to Rust code just before compile-time, allowing modules to keep up to seven times the amount of code out of sight of the developers.
+This allows developers to focus on the specific functional requirements when writing modules instead of dealing with technicalities and the necessary scaffolding code.

 In Substrate, all modules, including custom-made ones, must implement at least these mandatory attribute macros: